 - Being a team player

 - Having strong and efficient computer skills, including experience with databases, Google Docs, Powerpoint, Word and Outlook

 You must also be able to:

-· Oversee students' progress and communicating in an open, supportive and transparent manner
+- Oversee students' creative progress and communicating in an open, supportive and transparent manner

 This role is for 35 hours per week; the days worked are negotiable.
 Shortlisted applicants will be required to undergo a Police check.

-This is a rare opportunity to work in a forward-thinking tertiary learning environment that stands-out from the crowd.
-Our specialised creativity and art programmes are innovative and we are excited to be able to offer you the chance to be part of our talented and diverse team.
+This is a rare opportunity to work in an innovative and forward-thinking tertiary learning environment that stands-out from the crowd.
+Our specialised creativity and art programmes are world-class and we are excited to be able to offer you the chance to be part of our talented and diverse team.